how do you get from wall street to wedding ceremonies?

 San Diego Women's Foundation - www.sdwomensfoundation.org

-Bethel has been a proud member since 2004, serving on the Board of Directors from 2005 through 2010, and again from 2011 through 2016.
-She is currently the Board Secretary and a member of the Executive Committee, as well as an active member of the Grants and Marketing Committees.
-Bethel has held leadership positions in the Marketing Committee, the Grants Committee, Development Advisory Team, and the Membership Committee in previous years, and has served as a member on the Membership, Education, Marketing, Finance, and Governance Committees, in addition to many ad hoc committees and teams, as needed.
-She also is honored to have been asked to serve as a spokesperson on the radio and TV, as well as at events, many times for the organization, and so totally enjoys speaking about and for this great organization!
+Bethel has been a proud member since 2004, serving on the Board of Directors from 2005 through 2010, and again from 2011 through 2017.
+She is currently the Marketing Chair, as well as an active member of the Grants Committee.
+Over the years, Bethel has held leadership positions in the Marketing Committee, the Grants Committee, Development Advisory Team, the Membership Committee, and the Board Executive Team, and has served as a member on the Membership, Education, Marketing, Finance, and Governance Committees, in addition to many ad hoc committees and teams, as needed.
+She also is honored to continually be asked to serve as a spokesperson on the radio and TV, as well as at events, many times for the organization, and so totally enjoys speaking about and for this great organization!

 Susan G. Komen for the Cure, San Diego Affiliate - www.komensandiego.org

 Bethel has been involved with the Komen organization since 2003, when she first participated in the 3 Day Walk.
 Since then, she walked it six times (all in San Diego), and crewed it twice (Arizona and Seattle), raising approximately $63,000 for the cause in the process.
-She also participates in the San Diego Race for the Cure each year, focusing her fundraising now on the local Komen organization and initiatives, and was one of the top fundraisers in 2009, 2010, 2013 and 2014, adding another approximately $30,000 to her fundraising total throughout all of the years fundraising for the Race as well as a special campaign for her 40th birthday.
+She also participates in the San Diego Race for the Cure each year, focusing her fundraising now solely on the local Komen organization and initiatives, and has been one of the top fundraisers most years since 2009, adding another approximately $45,000 to her fundraising total throughout all of the years fundraising for the Race, as well as a special campaign for her 40th birthday.
 She was also proud to serve on the Board of Directors of the San Diego Affiliate, from 2008 - 2012.
 Bethel is honored and thoroughly enjoys continuing to serve as a spokesperson at events, for corporations, or on TV or radio, whenever needed or desired by the San Diego affiliate.

 Local Weddings in San Diego County, Temecula, and Palm Springs - or elsewhere in Southern California*